 Tanisha lives in the Newberry area, which is part of the Chadsey-Condon neighborhood in southwest Detroit.
 Southwest Solutions acquired 60 houses in Newberry that were low-income rental properties and is transitioning them to affordable homeownership opportunities.
 The current occupants of the houses are given the first chance to make the purchase.
-The price is only $35,000, with certain conditions, thanks in part to a $2.6M grant from the Sam L. and Judith G. Yaker Fund to help stabilize and revitalize Newberry through homeownership and neighborhood improvements.
+The price is only $35,000, with certain conditions, after a forgivable grant available to previous renters.
+In addition, down payment assistance is available thanks to a $2.6M grant from the Sam L. and Judith G. Yaker Fund to help stabilize and revitalize Newberry through homeownership and neighborhood improvements.

 When Tanisha closed on her home recently, she became the 8th resident to do so through the Newberry program.
 Tanisha and her partner Troy started renting the house seven years ago, just before their son was born.
 They estimate that they’ve paid more than $60,000 in rent over that time.
 Their mortgage is for 15 years and their monthly mortgage payment, with taxes and insurance included, is about half of what they were paying in rent.

 Tanisha and Troy believe that the Newberry homeownership initiative will stabilize and strengthen the neighborhood, and they look forward to contributing to its revitalization.